danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

-of Leontius in Plato's *Republic*, that allow the spectacle of corpses to fill his gaze, but to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there is something between inside and outside that can be violated, even broken, in cases of openness that can be condemned.
-But if this something is not a barrier, then what is it?
-And if we think about the phrase "open eyes" more generally, it can be easy to see we don't mean it literally, but hard to see how we then mean it figuratively.
-If our eyes are not open to the world like a lidless jar, then how does the world get in?
-After some schooling in philosophy, we might be tempted to argue as Schopenhauer once did, when he
+of Leontius in Plato's *Republic*, that allow the spectacle of corpses to fill his gaze, but to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there is something between inside and outside that can be broken, in cases of openness to be condemned.
+But what is it, then, that remains intact in cases of openness to be praised?
+And how does it *provide* an opening, or even protect it, rather than preclude it?

-wrote:
+Or consider the phrase "open eyes" more generally.
+It seems to capture how we don't see *our eyes*, but rather a whole world *through* our eyes.
+But does this mean our eyes are literally open---like a lidless jar that allows the world in?
+And if we don't mean this literally, then how do we mean it figuratively?
+If our eyes are *not* like a lidless jar, then how *does* the world get in?
+Or perhaps the world *doesn't* get in, if we are tempted to argue as Schopenhauer once did, when he wrote:

 <!-- Look up Payne translation for this -->